10 Best Fishing Spots in Melbourne

 Type of fishing: River

-Expect to find: Snapper, Flathead, Squid, Salmon, Bream, Mullet, Mulloway, Flounder, and more.
+Expect to find: Snapper, Flathead, Squid, Salmon, Bream, Mullet, Mulloway, Flounder.

-Rules or hazards: Be wary of boat traffic and poisonous wildlife (snakes, etc)
+Rules or hazards: Be wary of boat traffic and poisonous wildlife (snakes, etc.).

-3. Altona Pier
+3. Mordialloc Pier

 Type of fishing: Pier

-Rules or hazards: Be wary of other anglers so as not to tangle your lines, and keep a close eye on any young children because the pier can get slippery
+Rules or hazards: Be wary of other anglers so as not to tangle your lines, and keep a close eye on any young children because the pier can get slippery.

 4. Brimbank Park

-Type of fishing: Bank, kayak, or jetty
+Type of fishing: Bank, Kayak, or Jetty

-Rules or hazards: Be wary of nearby snakes
+Rules or hazards: Be wary of nearby snakes.

 5. Anglesea